 In the 5th Family Traveler Interview series, meet Devika Sehgal who identifies herself as a wandering soul.
-She loves to travel to unfamiliar lands, and considers herself lucky that her husband Varun and her daughters Meera and Radha are equally adventurous and ready to pack their bags for all the unconventional family trips.
+She loves to travel to unfamiliar lands and considers herself lucky that her husband Varun and her daughters Meera and Radha are equally adventurous and ready to pack their bags for all the unconventional family trips.

 Devika’s eyes sparkled as she reminisced about all the past family adventures and fun trips for this interview.
-Read on to find out more about her way of family travel – usually when one holiday is ending, she is already planning the next one!
+Read on to find out more about her way of family travel – usually, when one holiday is ending, she is already planning the next one!

 What kind of travel do you like to do with your family?

 Traveling with family is a mixed bag.
-One needs to ensure that everyone returns happy with the bag full of memories, an experience that changes your perspective and a bond that has an everlasting celebration in the family.
+One needs to ensure that everyone returns happily with the bag full of memories, an experience that changes your perspective and a bond that has an everlasting celebration in the family.

 Why do you think family travel is important?

 It’s important to let the family loose and see much more than what a daily routine can give.

 This year my elder daughter turned 10.
 She is Potter Head and as her birthday gift, I planned a mother-daughter trip to London, Warner Bros studio.
 These were the most pleasurable 8 days I have spent with her.
 Not only did my 10-year-old plan the itinerary in London, but she was also most enthusiastic once we reached there.